jeremybytes/lambda-syntax/README.md

 This is an experiment to see if it makes sense to put step-by-step demos onto github.
 (It's also my first time using git, so if it looks like I have no idea what I'm doing, that's probably the case.)

+Video walkthrough of this code is available on YouTube: https://www.youtube.com/watch?v=WJItr-ecdCE